Six lucky winners chosen from thousands of applicants got to put the Land Rover Discovery through its paces in November 2019.

 The biennial tour takes participants on an adventure through some of the toughest and most stunning landscapes on earth.
 This time, the destination was Kavango-Zambezi nature reserve, covering parts of Namibia, Botswana, Angola, Zambia and Zimbabwe and home to elephants, rhinos, lions, giraffes, zebras and more, as well as the Victoria Falls, one of the natural wonders of the world.

 Inmarsat’s global satellite network provided the team with on-demand access to high-speed broadband, voice and M2M communications, keeping them connected anytime and anywhere in the breathtaking wilderness.

 “When traversing some of the world’s most remote environments, the success and safety of our teams hinges on robust connectivity.
-Inmarsat has provided us with this for many years and continues to in 2019.”
+Inmarsat has provided us with this for many years and continued to in 2019.”
 Dag Rogge, Lead Instructor-Owner and CEO Land Rover Experience Germany

 Mounted on the vehicle roof, the Explorer 8100GX can self-deploy and automatically lock onto an Inmarsat Global Xpress satellite, enabling 50 Megabit per second download speeds.
-This level of throughput equips the team with capabilities like real-time data transfer through to video streaming.
+This level of throughput equipped the team with capabilities like real-time data transfer through to video streaming.